-You pay for your car insurance.
-Now it’s time for your insurance company to meet their end of the bargain.
+You’ve paid your car insurance premiums.
+Now your car insurance company must uphold their end of the bargain.

-Each time you get behind the wheel, you count on your auto insurance policy to keep you protected in the event that you’re involved in an accident suffer a personal injury or damage to your vehicle.
-Unfortunately, when auto insurance companies act unscrupulously or even illegally, you could end up footing the bill for property damage, medical bills related to an accident, and more.
+Car accidents are a frequent occurrence in Oklahoma.
+In fact, over 180 crashes occur each day in the state.
+Every time you get behind the wheel, you rely on your car insurance policy to protect your financial future in the event that you’re involved in an accident and suffer a personal injury or damage to your vehicle.
+Unfortunately, when auto insurance companies act unscrupulously or even illegally, you could end up footing the bill for property damage, medical bills, and more.
+These costs can be considerable . . . even life changing.

-If you’ve recently had an auto insurance claim unfairly denied, or if you believe you’ve otherwise been treated unjustly by your auto insurance carrier, it may be time to take legal action.
+If you’ve recently had an auto insurance claim unfairly denied, or if you believe you’ve otherwise been treated unjustly by your car insurance carrier, it may be time to take legal action.

-Let attorney Doug Terry put his decades of experience in handling bad faith insurance cases to work for you.
-Call our office at (405) 463-6362 to schedule your free case consultation with our Oklahoma auto insurance claim lawyer today.
+Let attorney Doug Terry put his decades of experience handling bad faith car insurance cases to work for you.
+Call our office at 405-463-6362 to schedule a free consultation with our Oklahoma car insurance claim lawyer today.

-When you purchase an auto insurance policy, your insurance carrier has some legally binding obligations to you as a policy holder.
+When you purchase a car insurance policy, your insurance carrier has some legally binding obligations to you as a policyholder.

-If you believe you may have a legal case against your auto insurer for acting in bad faith, call auto claim denial lawyer Doug Terry at (405) 463-6362 for help today.
-The consultation is free.
+If you believe you may have a legal case against your auto insurer for acting in bad faith, call car insurance lawyer Doug Terry at 405-463-6362 to schedule a no cost consultation.

 Types of Damage Your Auto Policy Might Include

-There are a wide range of options available when it comes to auto insurance coverage, so you’ll want to check your specific policy documents to find out exactly what is and isn’t included in your current policy.
-At the very least, however, your policy should include personal liability and property damage protection, which is meant to protect you from incurring another driver’s medical expenses, lost wages, and property damage costs in the event of an accident.
+There are a wide range of options available when it comes to auto insurance coverage, so you’ll want to check your specific policy documents to determine exactly what is and isn’t included.
+At the very least, your policy should include personal liability and property damage protection.
+This coverage is meant to safeguard you from incurring another driver’s medical expenses, lost wages, and property damage costs in the event of an accident.

-A very important coverage is uninsured/underinsured motorist (“UM”) coverage.
-Not everyone has this coverage, but if you do and you are involved in an accident with another driver who has no insurance at all or not enough insurance to compensate you for your injuries in the accident, you may make a claim under your own UM coverage.
-If so, the insurer must treat in good faith on your injury claim, not treat you like their adversary.
-The insurer must fully investigate and fairly evaluate your UM claim, not look harder for reasons to pay than for reasons to deny.
+Uninsured/underinsured motorist (“UM”) coverage can also be critical.
+Not everyone has this coverage, but if you do and you are involved in an accident with another driver who has no insurance, or not enough insurance to compensate you for your injuries in the accident, you may make a claim under your own UM coverage.
+In cases like this, your insurer must act fairly, not treat you like their adversary.
+The insurer must fully investigate and appropriately evaluate your UM claim, not look harder for reasons to deny than for reasons to pay.
 UM claims often give rise to bad faith claim handling.

-If you have comprehensive and collision coverage, your auto insurance policy should also cover repairs that may be needed to your vehicle after it has been involved in an accident or otherwise damaged (such as by hail).
-If your car is totaled, your insurance company should reimburse you the value of your vehicle to purchase a new one.
+If you have comprehensive and collision coverage, your auto insurance policy should also compensate you for repairs that may be needed to your vehicle after it has been involved in an accident or otherwise damaged (such as by hail).
+If your car is totaled, your insurance company should reimburse you the value of your vehicle toward the purchase of a new one.

-Keep in mind you may still be responsible for paying a deductible before your insurance coverage kicks in, and your policy will only protect you up to the total limit amount of your coverage as listed on your policy.
+Keep in mind, you may still be responsible for paying a deductible before your insurance coverage activates, and your policy will only protect you up to the total limit amount as listed on your policy.

 Auto Policy Basics